loicpetit/blog/src/content/posts/2024/new-hugo-blog.md

 We will explain how to host it in a custom domain and on something else in a later post.

 *Remark: if your repository is not the **<user>.github.io** repository, you may need to change the **baseURL** property in **hugo.toml** in order to the links to work correctly.*

-## Automatize publication with a git hook

-Now the blog is host in the repository, we can assure it is always the last version published by using a git hook to generate the static files of the blog.

-TODO when working2